A Safe, Skills-Based Progression From Purees to Solids

 When your baby starts to show signs of readiness for solid foods, begin the Tasting Phase.
 Dip baby's spoon in a smooth puree of your choosing.
 Offer baby the spoon to grab and help her guide it to her mouth for a little taste.
 Or, give baby the spoon and let her mouth, tap, and play.

-Move to Phase 2 when your baby shows interest and pleasure in tasting and opens her mouth when the spoon is near.
+One sign of readiness for Phase 2 is when your baby shows interest and pleasure in tasting and opens her mouth when the spoon is near.

 Phase 2: Spoonfuls of Purees